-&lt;sup>190 See Liz Clarke, Olympic-Style Sports Losing Big at Colleges, THE NEWS TRIBUNE (July 12, 2012, 12:05 AM), http://www.chron.com/sports/article/U-S-Olympic-Committee-to-tightenties-with-NCAA-2078180.php (explaining the growing NCAA-USOC partnership).

-&lt;sup>191 See David Barron, U.S. Olympic Committee to Tighten Ties with NCAA, HOUSTON CHRONICLE (July 17, 2011), athletes to sustain the NCAA-USOC pipeline.
+&lt;sup>190 See Liz Clarke, Olympic-Style Sports Losing Big at Colleges, THE NEWS TRIBUNE (July 12, 2012, 12:05 AM), that are struggling due to budget concerns, such as gymnastics and wrestling, from disappearing from the NCAA.
+191 If these sports continue to disappear, USOC CEO Scott Blackmun noted that it would "have a huge impact on [Team USA's] Olympic performance."
+Seeing American student-athletes accept bonuses thanks to the Operation Gold Grant that they have to turn down could cause foreign student-athletes to pass up attending an NCAA university altogether, opening up more scholarships for American athletes to sustain the NCAA-USOC pipeline.
 Every time a foreign student-athlete accepts a scholarship to an NCAA university, that is one less spot that could go to an American athlete who, with proper NCAA and USOC coaching, could potentially be a Team USA Olympic athlete one day.